bradenhurl/TruPercept/README.md

 final_detections.py
 eval_utils.py

+Modify file path on lines 17 and 18 of the file "run_all.py", which should correspond to the folder name under "avod/data/outputs"

+**Other modification about path :**

+1) File "config.py", line 7 , correspond to the downloaded dataset ”trupercept1/training“

+2. File "tru_percept/tools/print_difficulty_stats.py", line17 , modify '/GTAData/object/' to your own path of dataset 'XXX/XXX/trupercept1/'
+3. Same as the operation in 2 above , file "vtk_vis_perspectives.py", line30

 ## Debugging:
 The error "Number of samples is less than number of clusters" is due to not having run the AVOD preprocessing scripts before inference.
 Please follow the steps in the AVOD README for preprocessing mini-batches.
 This is only required for inference in this project.